rezapourian/studbudget/README.md

 2. Clone or Download the Repository: Clone this GitHub repository to your local machine using Git, or simply download the ZIP file and extract it to a location of your choice.

-3. Open the Project in Visual Studio: Launch Visual Studio and open the project solution file (.sln) from the location where you cloned or extracted the repository.
+3. **Open the Project in Visual Studio**: Launch Visual Studio and open the project solution file (.sln) from the location where you cloned or extracted the repository.

 4. Build the Solution: Build the solution in Visual Studio by selecting Build > Build Solution from the menu.
 This will compile the code and prepare the software for execution.